DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

 ## Stage 0: Referral and creating a case

 The TMU receives referrals by email or post.
 Referrals typically use one of [these forms](https://www.gov.uk/government/publications/teacher-misconduct-referral-form).
 Referrals can come from:
-- Employers (who are legally required to make a referral under certain circumstances)
+- employers, who have a statutory duty to refer serious misconduct
-- Members of the public
+- members of the public
-- The police
+- the police
-- The Disclosure and Barring Service (DBS)
+- the Disclosure and Barring Service (DBS)
-- Other regulators and interested organisations
+- other regulators and interested organisations

 The admin support team is responsible for monitoring the TMU inbox and uploading the referrals received onto the TMS, which must be done within one working day of receiving the referral.